Joel Spolsky: Biography

 In 2011, Spolsky launched Trello, an online project management tool inspired by Kanban methodology.
+The tool was acquired by Atlassian in January 2017 for $425 million.

 In 2016, Spolsky announced the appointment of Anil Dash as Fog Creek Software's new CEO, with Spolsky continuing as Stack Overflow's CEO and as a Fog Creek Software board member.
 The company has since been renamed Glitch.
+Following its sale to Fastly in May 2022, Spolsky stepped down as Chairman.